On the Existence of Reactive Strategies Resilient to Delay: Results

-\paragraph{Parity.}
+\begin{enumerate} \item The following problem is \exptime-complete: Given a reachability game~$\arenagame$, does controller win $\arenagame$ under every delay~$\delta$? \item Let $\arenagame$ be a reachability game with winning condition specified by a deterministic reachability automaton with $n$ states.
+There is a $\delta_t \in \bigo(2^{n^2})$ such that if controller wins $\arenagame$ under delay~$\delta_t$, then she wins $\arenagame$ under every $\delta$. \item For every $n > 1$, there is a reachability game~$\arenagame_n$ of size $\bigo(n^2)$ with a winning condition specified by a two-state deterministic reachability automaton~$\aut_n$ such that controller wins $\arenagame$ under delay~$2^n$, but not under delay~$2^n+2$. \end{enumerate} \end{thm}

+\subsection{Parity}

 Next, we consider the case of $\omega$-regular winning conditions, given by deterministic parity automata.
-Applying \cref{remark:automataduality} yields the following two bounds on the transformations from \cref{sec:transformation}: \begin{enumerate} \item If the winning condition~$\win$ for a game~$\arenagame$ under delayed control is given by a deterministic parity automaton with $n$ states, then the winning condition~$\complement{L(\arenagame)}$ is recognized by a deterministic parity automaton with $n$ states.
+Applying \autoref{remark:automataduality} yields the following two bounds on the transformations from \autoref{sec:transformation}: \begin{enumerate} \item If the winning condition~$\win$ for a game~$\arenagame$ under delayed control is given by a deterministic parity automaton with $n$ states, then the winning condition~$\complement{L(\arenagame)}$ is recognized by a deterministic parity automaton with $n$ states.

-\item Dually, if the winning condition~$L \subseteq (\SigmaI \times \SigmaO)^\omega$ of a delay game is given by a deterministic parity automaton with $n$ states, then the winning condition of the game~$\arenagame(\complement{L})$ under delayed action is recognized by a deterministic parity automaton with $n\cdot\size{\SigmaI}+1$ states. \end{enumerate} Exponential lookahead is both sufficient to win all $\omega$-regular delay games that can be won and required to win some of these games~\cite{KleinZ14}.
+\item Dually, if the winning condition~$L \subseteq (\SigmaI \times \SigmaO)^\omega$ of a delay game is given by a deterministic parity automaton with $n$ states, then the winning condition of the game~$\arenagame(\complement{L})$ under delayed control is recognized by a deterministic parity automaton with $\bigo(n\cdot\size{\SigmaI})$ states.
+Here, the additional factor~$\size{\SigmaI}$ is again required to store an input letter, as in the case of safety automata (see Page~\pageref{page:safety}) \end{enumerate} Exponential lookahead is both sufficient to win all $\omega$-regular delay games that can be won and required to win some of these games~\cite{KleinZ14}.
 Furthermore, determining whether there is some lookahead that allows Player~$O$ to win a given $\omega$-regular delay game is \exptime-complete~\cite{KleinZ14}.
 As in the case of safety games, we can transfer these results to games under delayed control with $\omega$-regular winning conditions.